Raspberry Pi 4B

 $ sudo mkfs.vfat /dev/sda1

-Once this completes, you can copy all of the aforementioned boot files, nuttx.bin
+Once this completes, you can copy all of the aforementioned boot files, nuttx.bin and config.txt to your SD card

-in your preferred way (through a file explorer or by using mount
+in your preferred way (through a file explorer or by using mount).

 Once all the files are copied, you can then eject the SD card and insert it onto your Raspberry Pi.
 The default console is the Mini UART, which requires an adapter such as USB to TTL serial converter cable to read.
 You should connect the ground to one of the Pi’s ground pins, and then connect the RX to GPIO 14 and TX to GPIO 15.
 Do not connect the red power wire.